Celebrating the Legacy of Morningside and Hwa Nan Women’s College

 Historical upheavals presented challenges for Hwa Nan, though.
 The Japanese invasion of China necessitated the relocation of classes in 1940.
 Hwa Nan eventually returned to Fuzhou in 1946, but just three years later was merged with other institutions.
 It wasn’t until 1985, spearheaded by devoted alumnae, that Hwa Nan Women’s College was revitalized.

-A significant turning point occurred in 2008 when the Morningside Choir toured China, prompting renewed Celebrating the legacy of Morningside and Hwa Nan Women’s College By Dr. Erin Edlund Dr. Albert Mosley and Terri Curry with the delegation representing Hwa Nan.15 connections.
-A formal agreement was established during Hwa Nan’s centennial celebration, signaling a new era of collaboration.
-Since then, faculty and students have exchanged visits, enriching their educational experiences.
+A significant turning point occurred in 2008 when the Morningside Choir toured China, prompting renewed connections with Hwa Nan Women’s College.
+Dr. Erin Edlund, Dr. Albert Mosley, and Terri Curry celebrated Morningside’s legacy alongside a delegation representing Hwa Nan.
+During Hwa Nan’s centennial celebration, a formal agreement was established, marking a new era of collaboration.
+Since then, faculty and students have participated in exchange visits, enriching their educational experiences.

 One key figure in this partnership is Dr. Greg Guelcher, a professor of history at Morningside, who has spent time as a visiting professor at Hwa Nan.
 His contributions, documented in a chapter of the publication “International Faculty with Fujian Hwa Nan Women’s College Since 1908,” illustrate the impact of these connections on both Morningside and Hwa Nan students.
 Dr. Guelcher reflected on the relationship between the two institutions.